uelichueli/swiyu-admin-ch.github.io/_cookbooks/how-to-use-beta-id.md

 - There may be plenty of other use cases to cover.

 That's it?
 With the Beta-ID yes, but the [swiyu Trust Infrastructure](https://swiyu-admin-ch.github.io/open-source-components/) is also there to be used by other issuers and verifiers!

+## Left outs
+- Beta-ID does not have a holder binding yet, so currently no secure elements on the side of the holder are involved nor needed.
+- OCA metadata for VC styling and value localization is not provided yet.

 ## Useful hints
 - When target systems of verifiers use the social security number, be aware to set a number that validates the pattern starting with 756. and ending with the correct check digit ([EAN-13 norm](https://en.wikipedia.org/wiki/International_Article_Number)).